About APBA Games

 For 70 years APBA has been the unchallenged King of quality sports simulation products.

 APBA dates back to the 1930s and a bunch of high-school buddies in Lancaster, PA.
 The boys played a baseball simulation game created by one of them, Dick Seitz.
 His game was based on an old tabletop baseball game called National Pastime.
-National Pastime had batting charts only.
+National Pastime only had batting charts .
 Seitz’s game included batting, pitching and fielding.
 But unlike any previous board game, it combined the randomness of dice with the on-field performances of individual players.

 The boys called themselves the American Professional Baseball Association.
 That appellation soon was whittled down to its essential form: APBA.
 So while APBA is still an acronym for that first baseball simulation league, the word has taken on a meaning of its own.
 The game is APBA, and the word is pronounced “App’Bah” – a term as slick and condensed as the game.